Asif Bashir: 2024 Hajj pilgrimage incident

 On June 22, 2024, during extreme heat conditions, Asif Bashir participated in the rescue of 17 Indian, British, and Canadian nationals affected by severe weather.
 While serving as a guide volunteer, he provided medical assistance to over 360 individuals by distributing water and oral rehydration salts (ORS).
 He also transported 26 pilgrims to a nearby hospital, carrying some over a distance of 4 to 5 kilometers.
 Bashir's actions were recognized with titles such as 'Angel of Mina' and 'Pakistani Bajrangi Bhaijan.'
 His efforts were acknowledged by the Government of India.

 Aftermath

 Following his actions during the 2024 Hajj pilgrimage, Asif Bashir received recognition both nationally and internationally.
 His efforts were acknowledged by several governments and organizations, leading to numerous accolades.
 The Government of India honored him with the Jeevan Raksha Padak, while the Government of Pakistan awarded him the Bravery Medal.
 Additionally, he was nominated for the King's Gallantry Medal by the British Government.

-He earned the title "Angel of Mina" after saving 17 lives during the 2024 Hajj pilgrimage in Mina, Saudi Arabia.
-His act to help people across national and religious boundaries also led to comparisons with the famous Bollywood character "Bajrangi Bhaijaan".